Trekabout Photography Workshops - Ten Day Hunter Valley Bird and Nature Photography Tour and Workshop with Dick Jenkin and Mark Rayner

 • Streamlining your digital workflow and image post-processing techniques

-This amazing tour will fill up quickly, so please contact Mark to secure your place and register your interest.
+This amazing tour always fills up quickly, so please book your spot asap.

 Cost for the 10 day tour : Twin Share $ 4582.00 per person